Jas0nnavarr0/Lost-and-Found/README.md

     Lost and found webapp for SJSU
 Full-stack software engineering project implementing a lost and found management system.
 Demonstrates system design, REST APIs, database modeling, authentication, and item-claim workflows.

+# Warning

+Because there were merge conflicts that were really difficult to resolve, the features may have to be tested in different branches.
+* For the main functionality with creating posts and starting conversations: messaging-wo-websocket branch
+* For moderator dashboard and reporting: reporting branch
+* For filtering and searching functionality: main branch

 # Admin Testing
 There is a default admin account created that can be used for testing purposes
 * username: main_admin